Floating point operations per second: Single computer records

+The NEC SX-2, a supercomputer developed by NEC in 1983, achieved gigaFLOPS (GFLOPS) performance with 1.3 billion FLOPS.

 In June 1997, Intel's ASCI Red was the world's first computer to achieve one teraFLOPS and beyond.
 Sandia director Bill Camp said that ASCI Red had the best reliability of any supercomputer ever built, and "was supercomputing's high-water mark in longevity, price, and performance".

 NEC's SX-9 supercomputer was the world's first vector processor to exceed 100 gigaFLOPS per single core.

 In June 2006, a new computer was announced by Japanese research institute RIKEN, the MDGRAPE-3.
 The computer's performance tops out at one petaFLOPS, almost two times faster than the Blue Gene/L, but MDGRAPE-3 is not a general purpose computer, which is why it does not appear in the Top500.org list.
 It has special-purpose pipelines for simulating molecular dynamics.

 By 2007, Intel Corporation unveiled the experimental multi-core POLARIS chip, which achieves 1 teraFLOPS at 3.13 GHz.
 The 80-core chip can raise this result to 2 teraFLOPS at 6.26 GHz, although the thermal dissipation at this frequency exceeds 190 watts.

 In June 2007, Top500.org reported the fastest computer in the world to be the IBM Blue Gene/L supercomputer, measuring a peak of 596 teraFLOPS.
 The Cray XT4 hit second place with 101.7 teraFLOPS.

 On June 26, 2007, IBM announced the second generation of its top supercomputer, dubbed Blue Gene/P and designed to continuously operate at speeds exceeding one petaFLOPS, faster than the Blue Gene/L. When configured to do so, it can reach speeds in excess of three petaFLOPS.

 On October 25, 2007, NEC Corporation of Japan issued a press release announcing its SX series model SX-9, claiming it to be the world's fastest vector supercomputer.
 The SX-9 features the first CPU capable of a peak vector performance of 102.4 gigaFLOPS per single core.